Happy Holidays!

 We’ve eaten broccoli and collard greens several times now and I’m getting very excited to pick some green cabbage heads.
 My red cabbages were getting eaten by bugs, but I think I’ve finally got them under control and they are perking up.
 The cauliflower isn’t doing much yet, but I’m still optimistic.

 I’m thinking I just might get the hang of this fall gardening thing yet.
-Now, if I can only figure out how to get my indoor cacti to bloom.
+Now, if I can only figure out how to get my indoor Christmas cacti to bloom.

 Share